 Instructions

-- Meanwhile, in a small pot, combine all glaze ingredients.
-Don't be afraid to experiment with different jams other than apricot.
-Cook over medium heat 5 minutes or until mixture is slightly thickened.
+- While the meatballs are baking, in a small pot, combine all glaze ingredients.
+Cook over medium heat 5 minutes or until mixture is slightly thickened and combined.

-- To serve, brush meatballs with glaze and sprinkle with green onion and sesame seeds.
-I had extra glaze and served it alongside as well.
+- To serve, brush meatballs with additional warm glaze and sprinkle with green onion and sesame seeds.
+If there is extra glaze (and there will be), serve it alongside the meatballs as well.

 Notes